stitchdata/docs/_saas-integrations/selligent/v1/selligent-v1.md

     content: |
       4. In the **Base URL** field, enter the base URL for your {{ integration.display_name }} installation.
 It will be similar to `https://organization.some-host.com:443`
       5. In the **API Key** field, paste the API key you obtained in [Step 1](#obtain-api-key).
-      # starting with 4., add instructions for additional fields in UI

   - title: "historical sync"
   - title: "replication frequency"
   - title: "track data"